Types of Full-Coverage Car Insurance

 Liability coverage is legally required for drivers in almost every state (it’s optional in New Hampshire and Virginia).
 This provides insurance for when you are at fault in an accident, covering any medical expenses and repair costs you’re responsible for.
 Liability insurance has no deductible, but it does have coverage limits.
 The higher the limits, the higher the insurance premium.

-Because liability coverage only covers damage to other vehicles and people that you are liable for, many drivers find reason to buy insurance that protects their own vehicle should they be involved in a collision or a rollover.
+Because liability coverage only covers damage to other vehicles and people that you are liable for, many drivers find reason to buy insurance that protects their own vehicle should they be involved in a collision.
 If someone else is found at fault, their insurance might cover your damage—but if no one’s at fault or you hit something by yourself, collision coverage helps.

 Lots of stuff can happen to your car even if a car accident isn’t the reason for the damage.
 Vandalism, theft, and damage from natural disasters like hailstorms and fires aren’t covered by insurance companies unless you have comprehensive coverage.